Youth unemployment in Italy: Statistics

-Before 2005, the time period between graduating from school and the gap between obtaining employment was 51.3 months, which is much higher than the EU average of 30 months.
+Before 2005, the period between graduating from school and the gap between obtaining employment was 51.3 months, which is much higher than the EU average of 30 months.
 Graduates are then overqualified for the labor market, meaning they have a higher skill level than what is in demand (called a vertical mismatch).
 Young non-university graduates consequently experience higher rates of unemployment (45%) than their degree-holding counterparts (25.6%).